RayMarquina/dbt_project/performance/README.md

 - possibly using the uploaded json artifacts to store these results so they can be graphed over time
 - reading new metrics from a file so no one has to edit rust source to add them to the suite
 - instead of building the rust every time, we could publish and pull down the latest version.
+- instead of manually setting the baseline version of dbt to test, pull down the latest stable version as the baseline.